 If you forgot how to find the area of a square, you're in the right place - this simple area of a square calculator is the answer to your problems.
 Whether you want to find the area knowing the square side or you need to calculate the side from a given area, this tool lends a helping hand.
 Read on and refresh your memory to find out what is the area of a square and to learn the formula behind the calculator.
-If you also need to calculate the area and diagonal of a square, check out this square calculator.
+If you also need to calculate the diagonal of a square, check out this square calculator.

-How to find the area of a square - formulas
+Formulas for the area of a square

 The area of a square is the product of the length of its sides: